Foursheepsir/chrome_ai/README.md

 After completing AI setup in [AI_SETUP.md](./AI_SETUP.md):

-1) Text Selection Actions
+1) **Text Selection Actions**
    - Select text on any webpage
    - A tooltip toolbar appears with: Summarize / Explain / Translate / Save
    - Try "Summarize" to avoid reading long paragraphs
    - Try "Translate" (auto-detect source language)
    - Try "Save" to save whatever you find interesting or useful

-2) Full Page Summary
+2) **Full Page Summary**
    - Click the floating button (bottom-left)
    - Verify an AI-generated page summary in the side panel
+   - Click "Save to Notes" button in the summary panel to save it to your notes

-3) Explain Feature
+3) **Explain Feature**
    - Select a short phrase/term (1–4 words)
    - Click "Explain"
    - Check that output reflects page context
+   - Save the explanation to notes if useful

-4) Page Chat
+4) **Page Chat**
    - After generating a summary, click "Ask Follow-up"
    - Ask multi-turn questions about the page
    - Observe token usage indicators and retained context

-5) Diagnostics & Logs
+   - Save helpful chat responses to notes

+5) **Popup Control Panel** (click the extension icon in toolbar)
+   - **View Notes**: Browse all saved notes with timestamps and sources
+   - **Search Notes**: Use the search bar to filter notes by keywords
+   - **Language Settings**: Select your preferred output language (English, Japanese, Spanish, etc.)
+     - This controls the output language for **Summarize**, **Explain**, and the **target language for Translate**
+     - Changes apply immediately to all subsequent AI operations
+   - **Export Notes**: Click "Export as JSON" to download all notes as a JSON file
+   - **Clear All**: Remove all saved notes with one click (with confirmation)

+6) **Diagnostics & Logs**
    - Open DevTools Console on the page
    - Look for `[AI] ...` logs indicating API availability, downloads, caching, and fallbacks

 Expected behavior:
 - If built-in APIs are available, logs include “Using Chrome AI ...” and model instances are created and cached